Gísli Magnússon

 COMPOSER

-The Icelandic composer Gísli Magnússon is best known for his evocative and texture-rich compositions that explore the realms of nature, mystery, dreams and surrealism.
-Some of his earlier works, such as Strokkur and Svartifoss, showcase quite elaborate depictions of waterfalls, geysers and other natural phenomena through intricate textures.
+Gísli Magnússon is best known for his evocative and texture-rich compositions that explore the realms of nature, mystery, dreams and surrealism.
+Some of his earlier works, such as Strokkur, Ódáðahraun, Svartifoss & Stuðlagil, showcase elaborate depictions of geysers, waterfalls and other natural phenomena found in his home country, Iceland.
 And while his focus has slightly shifted in recent years, texture still remains a vital element of his musical output.